Primate Logo Primate

 Layouts

 For SSR with hydration, layouts accept a slot: TemplateRef and render it using *ngTemplateOutlet.
+Note that slot must remain as @Input() since it is a template reference passed internally by Angular, not a regular prop.

-Create a layout component:
+Create a layout view:

-// components/Layout.component.ts
+// views/Layout.component.ts

 import { Component, Input, TemplateRef } from "@angular/core";